 The Data Futures Partnership exists to drive trusted data use and strengthen New Zealand's data ecosystem.

-The volume of data held by public and private sectors is growing exponentially and there is potential to create more value by effectively sharing and using many types of data, including open data and personal data.
+The volume and type of data held by public and private sectors is growing exponentially and there is potential to create more value by effectively sharing and using many types of data, including open data and personal data.

 Data-driven innovation has been estimated as contributing $2.4 billion to gross value added in New Zealand in 2014.
 If New Zealand adopts data-driven innovation at the same average rate estimated for Australian business, the value would be $4.8 billion per annum.